Skip to main content

 Album Of the Week- Ophelia's Eye- Hopeless World

-Swiss modern metal heavyweights Ophelia's Eye has returned with the mini-album Hopeless World, a follow up to last year's widely received three-track EP Fight for Us.
+Swiss modern metal heavyweights Ophelia's Eye have returned with the mini-album Hopeless World, a follow-up to last year's widely received three-track EP Fight for Us.

-I reviewed the EP for these pages last year and remember being impressed with their energy, harsh vocals, and stellar guitar play so was excited to see they have this new album out.
+I reviewed the EP for these pages last year and remember being impressed with their energy, harsh vocals, and stellar guitar play, so I was excited to see that they have this new album out.
 I felt like the band could go on to massive things.
-(You can find a link to the review below).
+(You can find a link to the review below.)
 The five-piece has earned rave reviews from reputable magazines such as The Razor's Edge and Moshville Times.
 'Hopeless World' brings the same rage, intensity, and thunderous riffs as 'Fight for Us' with three extra tracks added.
-The LP touches on similar social and personal issues as the last Ep with topics ranging from suicide to divisiveness to greed and envy.
+The LP touches on similar social and personal issues as the last EP, with topics ranging from suicide to divisiveness to greed and envy.

-The LP picks up with the soaring double harmonies of ' My Honor' from Rhythm guitarist Corinne Ryter and lead guitarist Remo Lemp.
-The duo has great chemistry as they trade riffs with one another with their timing and dexterity.
+The LP picks up with the soaring double harmonies of ' My Honour' from Rhythm guitarist Corinne Ryter and lead guitarist Remo Lemp.
+The duo has great chemistry as they trade riffs with one another, with their timing and dexterity.
 Lead vocalist Michel Egloff Sieber returns with death growls that have added poignancy to the last time out.

 Next up is the melodic metal of 'Fuck My Trust'.
 The song opens with extensive guitar melodies that pick up in intensity to unleash aggressive vocals and finger-splitting drum blasts.
 The band have matured in sound with melancholic passages spliced with intense songs of real emotion and pain experienced throughout this release.